 Creation of Resources

-A key element of the project will be the creation of a suite of online resources on the theme of Roman Coventry to be made freely available to every school child in Coventry.
-Building on the model used by the Lionheart Trust, University of Leicester, and Classics for All in their creation of KS3 resources for the schools of Leicester based around Roman Leicester, we aim to create online resources for KS2 and KS3, tying together information and artefacts from our local museums and Roman sites such as Lunt Roman Fort.
+A suite of online resources on the theme of Roman Coventry and Warwickshire are now freely available to every school child in Coventry and beyond.
+Building on the model used by the Lionheart Trust, University of Leicester, and Classics for All in their creation of KS3 resources for the schools of Leicester based around Roman Leicester, we have created online resources for KS2 and KS3, tying together information and artefacts from our local museums and Roman sites such as Lunt Roman Fort.
 These will include 3D scans of important artefacts created by Warwick Manufacturing Group.

 [A link to the Leicester Resources can be found here - https://le.ac.uk/archaeology/outreach/for-teachers/teaching-resources].

-These resources will be created by Dr Grigsby at the University of Warwick, with images and scans of artefacts from local museums, creating an online resource with downloadable materials which will be used to introduce sessions on Roman Coventry both in local schools and throughout Warwickshire.
-This part of the project will be a joint effort between local cultural institutions and the Dept. of Classics and Ancient History at the University of Warwick.
+These resources have been created by Dr Grigsby at the University of Warwick alongside some of our amazing Postgraduate students, with images and scans of artefacts from local museums, creating an online resource with downloadable materials which can be used to introduce sessions on Roman Coventry both in local schools and throughout Warwickshire.
+This part of the project has been a joint effort between local cultural institutions and the Dept. of Classics and Ancient History at the University of Warwick.

-The WCN are applying to the Classical Association for help in the creation of these unique resources.
+The WCN has received funding from the Classical Association and the Warwick Arts Impact Fund for help in the creation of these unique resources.

 Travelling Artefact Collection

-In 2019 Dr Grigsby set up an Outreach group of students keen to gain experience in visiting local schools and leading sessions on classics.
-Our aim as part of this new project is to extend this Outreach Group to provide sessions for Coventry’s schools on their Roman past, helping us to facilitate the creation of our school resources.
-In addition, while the Dept. of Classics has recently received funding to create a travelling artefact collection, our Coventry 2021 project will extend this artefact project to create a travelling workshop based specifically around Roman Coventry.
+As part of this project we wanted to offer our local schools sessions on their region's Roman past.
+We are creating a travelling workshop based specifically around Roman Coventry and Warwickshire.
 Through this project we aim to build strong connections between Warwick University and all of our local schools.
-Objects will be made available from the University of Warwick collection, from the Warwickshire Museum in Warwick, and the Herbert Art Gallery and Museum in Coventry.
-Again we are applying to the Classical Association for help with this part of the project.
+Objects will be made available from the University of Warwick collection, and with links to objects from the Warwickshire Museum in Warwick, and the Herbert Art Gallery and Museum in Coventry.

 Aims of the Project